oob360/Logitech-G203-LEDController-forWindows/README.md

 Based on [G203 LED for Linux](https://github.com/smasty/g203-led), but edited to work in Windows instead of Linux.

-Essentially, I removed all usage of kernels from the script and added instructions for how to use Zadig usb.
+Essentially, I removed all usage of kernels from the script and added information regarding usage with Windows.

 ## Installation